This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

-In this article, we’re going to review the things you need to keep in mind when choosing a location; offer you advice on where to look for a business location; and also provide you with a few resources we think you’ll find useful as you work through the process.
+In this article, we’re going to review the things you need to keep in mind when choosing a location, offer you advice on where to look for a business location, and provide you with a few resources we think you’ll find useful as you work through the process.

-Listen to Peter and Jonathan talk about the friendliest and least friendly cities for businesses on the fourteenth episode of The Bcast, Bplan’s official podcast (at 27:42):
+Listen to Peter and Jonathan talk about the friendliest and least friendly cities for businesses on the fourteenth episode of The Bcast, the Bplans official podcast (at 27:42):

 Click here to subscribe to The Bcast on iTunes »

-Before you get into the nitty gritty details of choosing the location, consider the following:
+Before you get into the nitty-gritty details of choosing the location, consider the following things.